 Andreas Fender

-I presented our work on aynchronous communication in future Mixed Reality workspaces in March at IEEE VR 2024.
-You can find the paper in Publications.
+I recently presented our work "Comparing Synchronous and Asynchronous Task Delivery in Mixed Reality Environments" at IEEE VR 2024.
+More information and the paper PDF can be found in Publications.

 PressurePick measures the pressure that a guitarist applies to the guitar pick while practicing songs.
 Afterwards, our front end displays the estimated muscle tension for each part of the song encouraging learners to relax their muscles while practicing.
-You can find more information and the paper PDF in Publications:PressurePick
+More information and the paper PDF can be found in Publications:PressurePick

 Most recent CHI publication: InfinitePaint (CHI '23)